kwhite2/git/frontmatter.md

 - Bryan, J. (2017).
 Excuse me, do you have a moment to talk about version control?
 PeerJ Preprints.
 - Ovadia, S. (2014).
 Markdown for Librarians and Academics.
 Behavioral and Social Sciences Librarian, 33, 120-124.
 - Shaffer, K. (June 4, 2013).
-[GitHub for Academics: the open-source way to host, create and curate knowledge].(https://blogs.lse.ac.uk/impactofsocialsciences/2013/06/04/github-for-academics/) LSE Blog.
+[GitHub for Academics: the open-source way to host, create and curate knowledge](https://blogs.lse.ac.uk/impactofsocialsciences/2013/06/04/github-for-academics/) LSE Blog.
 - Begemann, O. (2016).
 [Collaborative Writing on GitHub](https://oleb.net/blog/2016/02/collaborative-writing-on-github/).
+- [How Digital Humanists Use GitHub](https://digitalscholarship.wordpress.com/2016/07/20/presentation-on-how-digital-humanists-use-github/): A presentation from Lisa Spiro and Sean Morey-Smith on their study of how Digital Humanists use GitHub.

 ### Projects that use these skills